Update for 2019: Penofin Ultra Red Label Wood Stain Review

 The Difficulty of Reapplication: 8

-One thing we have found as contractors is that Penofin is easily removable with a deck stain stripper.
+One thing we have found as contractors are that Penofin is easily removable with a deck stain stripper.
 Just apply and lightly pressure wash off.
 All of the old dark Penofin stain will come off without issues.
 Apply a brightener when done.

 Overall Score Penofin Ultra Red Label Wood Stain at 2 Year Period: 6.5

 Looks great and applies easily.
 Unfortunately, it turns a dark color from the UV radiation.
 Our test results on this review were slightly lower than the first that was completed in 2008.
 We have found that Penofin has shown a history of the stain turning black.

 Help or Questions?
 Google Search Penofin Stain